“Do you have any quit smoking tips for me?”

 The second quit smoking tip was to follow the 4 stages of the CBQ method.
 These 4 stages show you how to stop enjoying cigarettes step by step.

-And if you are serious about kicking this habit, then do Click here to request access to the exclusive video of the 4 quit smoking stages.
+And if you are serious about kicking this habit, then do Click here to get the video of the 4 quit smoking stages.

-So far, the stages have helped over 8400 smokers quit naturally and easily, and they will help you too.
+So far, the stages have helped thousands of smokers quit naturally and easily, and they will help you too.

-All you need to do is enter your name and email address.
+All you need to do is enter your name and email address so I can send you the link to the video.